ballerina-platform/ballerina-distribution/examples/azure-functions-http-trigger-with-queue/azure-functions-http-trigger-with-queue.md

 ## Deploy the function

-Execute the Azure CLI command given by the compiler to create and publish the functions by replacing the sample app name given in the command with your respective Azure `<function_app_name>`.
+Execute the Azure CLI command given by the compiler to create and publish the functions by replacing `<function_app_name>` with your respective function app name.
 ## Invoke the function

-Execute the command below by replacing the sample app name given in the command with your respective Azure `<function_app_name>` to invoke the function.
+Execute the command below by replacing `<function_app_name>` with your respective function app name to invoke the function.

 ::: out execute_function.out :::